cryotb/DrauseHook/README.md

 - **Visual enhancement:** Comes with a simple arrow key menu, ESP for players only (iirc), and some other minor stuff.
 - **Movement helpers:** Offers various movement assistance in form of auto-superglide, auto-bunnyhop (buggy), and maybe some other shit which i've forgot.

+You can also take a look at the source code i fyou want a more complete list of available features.

 # Components
 In terms of complexity, DrauseHook is laid out in a rather simplistic manner.
 Following components are included:
 - **loader:** it will act as a bootstrapper and initialize the cheat payload.